Proposed rental reforms to allow pets in properties

 The Battersea Dogs & Cats Home in south London said the reforms will significantly reduce the number of pets taken in by shelters.

-"Not only will this Bill bring us one step closer to significantly reducing the number of dogs and cats we see being needlessly separated from their owners, it will also open up the many joys of pet ownership to millions of renters in the future," said Michael Webb, head of policy and public affairs.
+"Not only will this bill bring us one step closer to significantly reducing the number of dogs and cats we see being needlessly separated from their owners, it will also open up the many joys of pet ownership to millions of renters in the future," said Michael Webb, head of policy and public affairs.

 They said two elderly Chihuahuas, Harvey and Rosco, were taken in after their former owner's landlord sold the property, and the owner was unable to find a pet-friendly rental.